Smarter workers, fewer layoffs and more quitters: a tough talent market for employers.

 [Note on the charts in this article, you can show/hide data series by clicking on the series in the legend.]

 For all of the writing on the ‘war for talent’, it’s easy to forget that hiring and retaining skilled employees comes down to supply and demand.
 During times of high demand (as we are seeing now in the U.S.) the labor market tilts in favor of the ‘suppliers’ – namely individual workers.
 Employers face stiff competition for the limited talent pool.
 Employees who feel they are not getting a fair deal for their skills are more likely to seek options elsewhere.
+Let’s look at some of the factors at play in the US labor market today.

 A Smarter Workforce